The Munsters (2022 film): Casting

 Rob Zombie used social media to bring casting and character updates to fans during the production of The Munsters.
-His first announcement came in October 2021, when he revealed the main cast members—this included Jeff Daniel Phillips, who would be playing Herman Munster; Sheri Moon Zombie, who would be playing Lily Munster; and Dan Roebuck, who would be playing The Count.
+His first announcement came in October 2021, when he revealed the main cast members—this included Jeff Daniel Phillips, who would be playing Herman Munster; Sheri Moon Zombie, who would be playing Lily Munster; and Dan Roebuck, who would be playing the Count.
 All three actors were veterans of Rob Zombie movies, and Zombie explained, "I couldn't risk getting on set in Budapest and going, my leads aren't getting along, they have no chemistry.
 So that's why I chose the cast I chose.
 Jeff Daniel Phillips and Sheri Moon Zombie and Daniel Roebuck, they work together a lot and I knew they would just fall right into it."

 Actor Richard Brake was cast as Dr. Henry Augustus Wolfgang, "Transylvania's most popular mad scientist".
 This was the fourth Rob Zombie movie that Brake has been cast in, previously appearing in Halloween, 31 and 3 from Hell.
 Brake finished filming in May 2022.
 Scottish actor Sylvester McCoy was cast as Igor, "the loyal servant to the Munsters".
 McCoy wrapped in April 2022.
-In early 2022, Rob Zombie shared the first photo from the set of Catherine Schell, who would be playing Zoya Krupp.
+In early 2022, Rob Zombie shared the first photo from the set of Catherine Schell, making her first film appearance since 1993, who would be playing Zoya Krupp.
 American actor and comedian Jorge Garcia played Floop, "Dr. Wolfgang's hunchback assistant and Herman Munster's best buddy".
 Cassandra Peterson, better known as the horror hostess character Elvira, Mistress of the Dark, was cast as Barbara Carr, "the number 1 real estate agent in all of Mockingbird Heights".
 Peterson said the role was "so so different from what I normally do, I'm playing a super straight character".
 Actress Dee Wallace was cast as "the voice of Good Morning Transylvania".
 Wallace has appeared in several Rob Zombie movies, including Halloween, The Haunted World of El Superbeasto, The Lords of Salem and 3 from Hell.
 British actor Jeremy Wheeler would join the cast as "Mr. Gateman, Herman's boss at the one and only Gateman, Goodbury and Graves Funeral Parlor".
 Actor Tomas Boykin was cast as Lily's brother Lester.
 Boykin had previously appeared in Rob Zombie's 3 from Hell.

 Following speculation about original Munsters cast members, Rob Zombie revealed that Pat Priest, who played Marilyn Munster from 1964 to 1966, had joined the cast of his movie.
 Another Munsters original actor, Butch Patrick, who played Eddie Munster from 1964 to 1966, was revealed to be playing the Tin Can Man, a robot built by Eddie on the series.
 Several minor characters were announced to appear with no casting information: Uncle Gilbert, who was in the original episode "Love Comes to Mockingbird Heights" and was played by Richard Hale, and Zombo, originally featured in the second season.
 Count Orlock also returned, and Zombie hinted that the character was a former beau of Lily's before she met Herman.